Vollkorn01/Deep-Learning-Fitness-Exercise-Correction-Keras/README.md

 As you can see, many values are NaN's, which are values that were not detected and which makes a rule-based mistake detection difficult.

+## Pre-Processing

+Unfortunately, the data consisting the keypoints (= position of limbs such as shoulders, hips etc) were not in a table format but in a text format and had to be pre-processed as follows:
+1. Get only relevant keypoints: On many images, no one was training.
+So first, an algorithm had to be created which extracted all the images and accompanying keypoints text files, where a person was actually training (files: getStateExercising.py, removeStateNoneImages.py)
+2. Convert these textfiles containing keypoints into a dataframe that can be processed. (files: removeFirstLineOfTextFile.py, txtToDataFrame.py)
+3. Convert labeled images into a dataframe. (file: labelsToDataFrame.py)
+4. Calculate actual labels from labeled images by calculating the angle of the hips (file: calculateAngle.py)
+5. Combine labels from 3. to dataframe from 1. to one dataset (file: combineDataSets.py)
+6. Standardize, Remove NaN's and split into train and testset (included in ANN.ipynb)

 ## Architecture